Of course, you should start blogging this year (2026) and beyond.

 I’m telling you this so you can rest assured that you can do it, too.
 You only need to make up your mind and get the right tools.

-With the right tools and a bit of web-designed knowledge, you can build a blog on WordPress.
+With the right tools and a bit of web design knowledge, you can build a blog on WordPress or use AI website builder to vibecode your blog without lifing a finger.

 With that said… let’s install WordPress on your host.

-Depending on the host, installing WordPress might take different steps, especially if your host does not offer cPanel features.
+Depending on the host, installing WordPress may require different steps, especially if your host does not offer cPanel.

 EasyWP from NameCheap is the web host I have used and recommended for years.
 It is an affordable managed WordPress hosting solution that’s fast and easy to use.